-What are the Consequences of Weak IT Policies?
+Consequences of a Weak IT Policy?

 What are IT Policies?